Johnshaven: Ancient history

 Some of the nearest Bronze Age archaeological recoveries are situated somewhat to the north near Stonehaven at the Fetteresso and Spurryhillock sites.

+Early History

+The earliest record of the existence of Johnshaven is from 19 December 1611, when a sale of the "lands and toun of Johnishevin with its haven and white fishings" to William Rait of Halgreen (now in Inverbervie) was confirmed by the Crown.
+In 1622, the area of Johnshaven, Gourdon and Sillyflatt (now a farm between Gourdon and Inverbervie) was still in their possession.
+By the end of the 17th century, the lands now belonged to the Scotts of Brotherton.

+Name

+The origin of the name is unknown.
+It may have been St John's Haven originally, but there is no evidence of this dedication in the area.

+Over the years, there have been variations in the name of the locality recorded.
+These include Johnishevin, Johnsheugh, Johnsheavin, John's Haven, Johnnies Haven and Johnshaven.
+Locals often refer to the village as Johnner.

 Harbour

 By 1847 the natural inlet near the village had been protected by "high water rocks" deposited to offer protection.
 Not until 1871 was the first harbour created: the enclosed area now to the north side.
 This was adapted in 1884 creating a breach in the southern breakwater to create an inner harbour, and only this double barrier offered Johnshaven protection from the harsh North Sea to which it is highly exposed.
 Due to multiple rocks flanking the harbour entrance, the harbour is frequently hazardous in bad weather.

+In 1722 Johnshaven was recorded as the fifth‑largest fishing port in Scotland, with 26 boats employing about 130 fishermen.

+The statistics gathered by the Fishery Board in the years before the First World War show a gradual decline, although in 1912 it was reported that "a limited liability company with a capital of £1600 has been formed for the purpose of acquiring motor fishing boats, and operations were commenced before the close of the year".